Willie Adams (politician): Biography

 Adams took an intense interest in the Nunavut Land Claims Agreement, and upon the creation of the territory of Nunavut in 1999 became a Senator for that territory.

 In 2009, he left the Senate upon reaching the mandatory retirement age of 75.
 At that time, he was the longest-serving current member of the Canadian Senate, and had served over 32 years in Parliament without ever having faced an election campaign, as Canadian Senators are appointed by the Governor General on the advice of the Prime Minister, not elected.

 Business ventures

 By 1997, Adams had founded several businesses, including Kudlik Electric Ltd., Kudlik Construction Ltd., Rankin Inlet's Nanuq Inn and Ottawa's Umingmak Expediting Ltd. Adams is also president of Polar Bear Cave Investments, a company that owned the Nanuq Inn until its closure in 2003.

 Personal life

 Adams married his wife, Mary, in the late 1970s.
 The pair met when the latter travelled to the Northwest Territories to find work as a home economist.
-The couple have an adult son, Isaac.
+The couple have a son, Isaac.
+He was appointed as an Officer of the Order of Canada in 2023.
+He currently resides in Kemptville, Ontario.